nkh/ftl/config/ftl/man/ftl.md

 The display consists of panes containing files listings and optional preview.

-*ftl* can be used as a directory picker (see cdf in the source) and as a file picker in _vim_

 # CONCEPTS

-## Hyperorthodoxy

-ftl is hyperothodox, that starts as a file-list manager with a preview.
-You can choose to remove the preview as well as adding more panes showing the same or different directories.

-Panes are independent instances of ftl that work in synch, each pane has its own tabs, filters, ...

-The outstanding _tmux_ makes this possible.

-## Preview Pane And Live Previews

-If preview is on (on by default), a preview pane is displayed.
-It can be switched on and off during the session; its size can be changed.
-Some entry types have multiple previews (IE: directories) that can be accessed with a keyboard shortcut (Alt-gr+v and Alt-gr+V by default)

-The preview pane is not, generally, a static view of the file but, thanks to _tmux_, a running program.
-If you are positioned on a text file, _vim_ will be run to display it.
-If you change the position in the listing pane, the preview program is killed and a new program is started.

-The idea is to use within *ftl* what you normally use on the command line.

-## Extended And Detached Viewers

-For some file types, often media types, *ftl* can show an extended view and even start a detached viewer.

-See "## External Viewer" below and config in '$FTL_CFG/etc/ftlrc'.

-## Vim

-*ftl* uses the awesome _vim_, if it's not your favorite editor you can install it just for previewing (and maybe find it awesome).
-Patches for other editors are welcome.

-## Tabs
+## Unix Spirit

-Tabs are views, to same or different directories, in the same pane.
-Filters are per tab so you can have two tabs with different filters.
+*ftl* strives to follow the spirit of Unix by reusing what's available and is designed to integrate other Unix applications and tools. *ftl* can be used as a directory picker (see cdf in the source) and as a file picker in _vim_

+*ftl* is written in Bash, the language that packs a real punch ... and sometimes punches you; it will not work in other shells but it may be a cool exercise to make it portable.
+Most of the code is one liners, albeit long, and it's structured to be "easy" to expand.

 ## File Listing